 Churches provide guests with a friendly welcome, a hot meal each night, a warm bed, and breakfast in the morning.
 But they also get support: from simple conversations with people who listen, to emotional support.
-And on top of that, we work with each guest to try and find them longer-term accommodation (work which continues throughout the year through our Welfare Management service).
+And on top of that, we work with each guest to try and find them longer-term accommodation (work which continues throughout the year through our Welfare Support service).

 Guests are referred by agencies around Bradford, and are from a wide range of backgrounds, including UK-born, asylum seekers, refugees and EU nationals.

 It takes around 12 volunteers each night to run this provision, and we have around 850 volunteers in total from 70 different churches.
 We provide training for all of our volunteers.
 If you would be interested in volunteering next winter, or your church would be interested in hosting, please do get in touch.